hellche/hellche/README.md

 ### Hi! 👋

 I am a junior researcher 🧑‍🎓 in the fields of science of science and education science.
-I have a background in economics and econometrics, and I possess a diverse skill set that includes statistics, data collection, preprocessing, exploratory and statistical data analysis, and data visualization using R and Python.
+I have a background in economics and econometrics, and I am proficient in statistics, data collection, preprocessing, exploratory and statistical data analysis, and data visualization using R and Python.

-Some of my current research projects that I am working on myself or with my colleagues:
+Here are some of the research projects that I am currently working on, either on my own or with my colleagues:

 (1) **Grant policy analysis**: [\[gitpage\] Descriptive Analysis of Supported and Rejected Grants](https://hellche.github.io/grant_applications), *(Russian grant foundation, 1994-2016)*.